sufrin/ScalaLR/README.md

 ### Testing
 [TODO: needs updating]
-Some test grammars appear in `bootstrap/src/test/scala` as embedded strings: for example `generatexpr.scala` and `generatesmall.scala` -- they can be used generate scala code by running them as from IntelliJ (or elsewhere).
-Those mentioned above generate code in `testbed/scala/expr/generated` and `testbed/scala/small/generated` that can be tested from `testbed/scala` with `scala-cli` using
+Some test grammars appear in `bootstrap/src/test/scala` as embedded strings: for example `generatexpr.scala` and `generatesmall.scala` and `generatetinyfun.scala` -- they can be used generate scala code  by running them as from IntelliJ (or elsewhere).
+Those mentioned above generate code under `testbed/scala/src/main/scala` in the directories  `{expr,small,tinyfun}` that can be tested by running one of `{runsmall,runexpr,runtinyfun}` from IntelliJ or using `scala-cli` in `testbed/scala/src/main/scala` with one of the

-At present I test the resulting parsers from `testbed/` using the scala-cli commands:
+commands:

+scala-cli run runsmall.scala small --jar ../../../../scalalr.jar
-  scala-cli run runexpr.scala expr scala-cli run runsmall.scala small
+scala-cli run runexpr.scala expr --jar ../../../../scalalr.jar
+scala-cli run runtinyfun.scala TinyFun.scala tinyfun --jar ../../../../scalalr.jar

 The ScalaLR jar file in `testbed/` links to an artefact that I get IntelliJ to build; but sbt is configured to do the same.
 Most of the